neuvector/docs/user/pages/03.configuration/01.console/01.replacecert/docs.md

 ```
 kubectl create secret tls https-cert -n neuvector --from-file=tls.key --from-file=tls.crt
 ```
-3. Edit the yaml for the manager and controller deployments to add the mounts
+3. Edit the yaml direclty for the manager and controller deployments to add the mounts
 ```
 spec:
   template: